Marsupilami: Season 2 – My Friend Marsupilami (2003)

 In the 26-episode Marsupilami and his family become best friends with a human family, The Newmans, that comes to live near them.
 Amanda is a Marsupilami researcher, her husband David is a computer technician that works from home and they have two children, Leo and Zoe.
 Leo and Marsupilami become best friends and they have many adventures, with both new friends and old enemies, like Backalive.

 Seasons 3–4 – Marsupilami Hoobah Hoobah Hop!
 (2009–2010)

-The third series, which premiered in 2009, features a preteen inventor named Hector Forster (voiced by Céline Ronté) and his aunt Diane Forster (voiced by Magali Rosenzweig), who are going to live in the jungle for one year to study its fauna and flora.
+The third series, which premiered in 2009, features a preteen inventor named Hector Forster (voiced by Céline Ronté) and his adopted aunt Diane Forster (voiced by Magali Rosenzweig), who are going to live in the jungle for one year to study its fauna and flora.
 They become best friends with the Marsupilami family.
 Their main enemies are megalomaniac industrialist and jungle-hater Felicia Devort (voiced by Juliette Degenne), who plans to level out the Palombian jungle and build the Devort City megalopolis in its place, and her two henchmen, Stroy and Blouprint (both voiced by Marc Saez).
 Their old enemy, hunter Bring M. Backalive (voiced by Michel Vigné), also appears.

 Samka Productions replaces Marathon beginning with this series.